 All patients should be generally healthy at the time of surgery.
 If you are a smoker, you will need to quit at least two weeks before the surgery.

 Suction devices are available to treat inverted nipples.
 However, these aren’t always effective, and results tend to be minimal.
 Inverted nipple correction surgery is the best way to treat the condition, offering long-lasting results.

 #5: Will I be able to breastfeed after the procedure?

 One of the main concerns women have before undergoing inverted nipple correction surgery is whether they will be able to breastfeed in the future.
 Although it is rare, there is the possibility you won’t be able to breastfeed after the procedure.

 As a result, you may want to delay surgery until after you’ve had children – although it’s also worth bearing in mind that women with very pronounced inverted nipples often find it challenging to breastfeed.

-#6: What other risks and complications should I be aware of?
+#6: Other risks and complications to be aware of.

 Like any surgery, there are some risks and complications associated with inverted nipple correction.
 These include bleeding, scarring, infection, swelling and pain.
 Bleeding and infections are quite rare, but pain and swelling are common during the first few days following the surgery.